googlefonts/science-gothic/documentation/compiling_fonts.md

-# FontLab > UFO+Designspace+FontMake workflow:
+# Our FontLab > UFO+Designspace+FontMake workflow:

 This is how we get from FontLab VFC files to final variable TTFs.

-If you are working directly with UFO as the masters, instead of a FontLab file, you will skip to near the end of this process (and there is nothing much special about it).
+If you are working directly with UFOs only, and not starting with the FontLab source, you would skip to point 9 below.

-We use a FontLab script, which is here in the repo.
-It is assumed you have these installed and know how to run scripts from FontLab.
+For point 1 and 3, we use a FontLab script, which is here in the repo.
+It is assumed you have this script installed and know how to run scripts from FontLab.

 1. Run _Font: Check QA_ script that is in the scripts folder within FL.
 (Note that "_SG-UFO-Prepare.py_" is basically the same script, only it deletes problem glyphs!
 But the project is no longer in early stages, so deleting glyphs to make the font build is no longer an acceptable tradeoff.)
 1. Correct any problem glyphs by decomposing them, etc. Manually decompose problem glyphs not caught by the script. *  (Currently none)